-“Smishing” Scams — How to Recognize and Avoid This Common Fraud Tactic
+“Smishing” Scams — How To Recognize and Avoid This Common Fraud Tactic

 By now, you’ve probably heard of phishing (fraudulent emails that trick recipients into clicking on harmful links), but are you familiar with phishing’s equally scary cousin, smishing?